JUDSYS/v1Spec/judsys-spec.md

 .# Abstract

-A simple digital signature standard designed to be used by regular people and to be of mandatory acceptance.
+A simple digital signature standard designed to be used by regular people and to be of mandatory acceptance and to replace PAdES, XAdES and CAdES.

 {mainmatter}